- Medicare managed care plans are offered by private companies that have a contract with Medicare.

-- Medicare managed care plans are often known as Medicare Part C or Medicare Advantage plans.
+Medicare managed care plans are an optional coverage choice for people with Medicare.
+They’re also known as Medicare Part C or Medicare Advantage plans.

 Types of Medicare managed care plans include:

-- Health Maintenance Organization (HMO).
-An HMO is a very common health plan type that works with a network.
+- Health Maintenance Organization (HMO): An HMO is a very common health plan type that works with a network.
 You’ll need to see providers who are part of your plan’s network to get your care covered.
 An exception is made for emergency care; this will be covered even if you go to an out-of-network provider.

-- Preferred Provider Organization (PPO).
-A PPO also works with a network.
+- Preferred Provider Organization (PPO): A PPO also works with a network.
 However, unlike with an HMO, you can see providers who aren’t part of your network.
 Your out-of-pocket cost to see those providers will be higher, though, than if you see an in-network provider.

-- Health Maintenance Organization Point of Service (HMO-POS).
-An HMO-POS plan works with a network, like all HMO plans.
+- Health Maintenance Organization Point of Service (HMO-POS): An HMO-POS plan works with a network, like all HMO plans.
 The difference is that an HMO-POS plan allows you to get certain services from out-of-network providers — but you’ll likely pay a higher cost for these services than if you see an in-network provider.

-- Special Needs Plan (SNP).
-An SNP is a managed care plan designed with a specific population in mind.
+- Special Needs Plan (SNP): An SNP is a managed care plan designed with a specific population in mind.
 SNPs offer additional coverage beyond a standard plan.
 There are SNPs for people with limited incomes, who are managing certain conditions, or who live in long-term care facilities.

-Managed care plans take the place of original Medicare.
+Managed care plans take the place of Original Medicare.
 Original Medicare includes Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).

 When you have a managed care plan, all your costs will be included.
-You don’t need to know whether Part A or Part B cover a service because your managed care plan will cover all the same things.
+You don’t need to know whether Part A or Part B will cover a service because your managed care plan will cover all the same things.

 Managed care plans are also referred to as Medicare Part C (Medicare Advantage) plans.
-These plans cover everything original Medicare does, and they often cover additional services as well.
-For example, original Medicare doesn’t cover routine dental care, but many managed care plans do.
+These plans cover everything Original Medicare does, and they often cover additional services as well.
+For example, Original Medicare doesn’t cover routine dental care, but many managed care plans do.

 Managed care plans sometimes include coverage for Medicare Part D, which is prescription drug coverage.
 Managed care plans often include this coverage with your plan.
 This means all your coverage will be under one plan.
 A managed care plan that includes Part D coverage is known as a Medicare Advantage Prescription Drug (MAPD) plan.